-The Company is in the process of exploring or developing four of its five mineral resource properties.
+The Company is in the process of exploring or developing three of its five mineral resource properties and recently announced the signing of a binding LOI with a private US company to collaborate on an opportunity to extract rare earths from coal mine wastes.
 The Company completed an updated preliminary economic assessment ("PEA") of its Separation Rapids Lithium Project in August, 2018.
 The Company completed a PEA for its East Kemptville Tin-Indium Project (the "East Kemptville Project") in July, 2018.
-Previously, the Company completed a feasibility study on its Nechalacho Rare Earths Elements Project (the "Nechalacho Project" or "Nechalacho") in April 2013 (the "Nechalacho FS"), and its Report of Environmental Assessment (the "Report of EA") was approved by the Minister of Aboriginal Affairs and Northern Development Canada ("AANDC") in November 2013.
-Work on the Nechalacho Project has been recently re-activated due to growing demand for the "magnet rare earths" neodymium and praseodymium.
+Previously, the Company completed a feasibility study on its Nechalacho Rare Earths Elements Project (the "Nechalacho Project" or "Nechalacho") in April, 2013 (the "Nechalacho FS"), and its Report of Environmental Assessment (the "Report of EA") was approved by the Minister of Aboriginal Affairs and Northern Development Canada ("AANDC") in November, 2013.
+Due to growing demand for the "magnet rare earths" neodymium and praseodymium, work on the Nechalacho Project was re-activated in 2018 and an Australian company is acquiring the near surface resources (which were not part of the Nechalacho FS development model) from the Company.

 The Company has embraced the principles of sustainability as core to its business practice and has made a strong commitment toward implementing corporate social responsibility ("CSR") best practices.
-In November 2018, the Company released its seventh comprehensive Sustainability Report entitled Refocus, Revive and Restore (the "2018 Sustainability Report").
+In November, 2019, the Company released its eighth comprehensive Sustainability Report entitled Critical minerals for a sustainable future (the "2019 Sustainability Report").

-The Company believes that industrial demand for the advanced materials products it seeks to produce, particularly lithium, rare earths and tin, is growing rapidly due to their critical importance in an expanding array of applications in new clean technology, notably energy storage and electric vehicles.
+The Company believes that industrial demand for the advanced materials products it seeks to produce, particularly lithium, rare earths and tin, is growing due to their critical importance in an expanding array of applications in new clean technology, notably energy storage and electric vehicles.